emag-iast/emag-iast.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-EMAG (Evolutionary Models and Applications Group) is a discussion group at [TSE](https://www.tse-fr.eu/){:target="\_blank"}/[IAST](https://www.iast.fr/){:target="\_blank"}.
-We are a group of academics interested in mathematical models of evolution (in the broad sense, including but not limited to models of learning, population dynamics, and networks).
+We are a group of researchers interested in mathematical models of evolution (in the broad sense, including but not limited to models of learning, population dynamics, and networks).
-Our objective is to bring together theoreticians to discuss their latest works or ideas, in an informal setting.
+Our objective is to bring together theoreticians to discuss their latest works or ideas in a relatively informal setting.
-We would like to use this as an opportunity to learn of each other's models' technical details and give and receive feedback on projects.

 EMAG organizes a biweekly online seminar on Mondays, 17:00-18:30 (Central European Time).
 The default format is 60 minutes of presentation with 30 minutes of discussion.